meet jake NeedhaM

 -- Hong Kong Magazine

 Once upon a time, I was a screen and television writer, but then I started writing crime novels when I realized I really didn’t like movies and television all that much.
-Since then, I've published twelve books.
+Since then, I've published thirteen books.

 I may be an American novelist, but my books are far better known outside the United States than they are in it.
 My novels have been popular best-sellers in Europe and Asia going back for more than twenty years now, but none of them has ever been published in America.
 Maybe that's what Hong Kong Magazine meant by its slightly painful observation above about whatever public distinction my twelve books may have brought me.
 At least that's my story, and I'm sticking to it.

 My wife, our two sons, and I have divided our lives for many years between homes in the US and Bangkok.
 The romantic notion of the American expatriate novelist living an exciting life in some exotic land pretty much disappeared nearly a century ago when Hemingway and Fitzgerald fled Paris, but there are still a few of us out there.